mikha-el82/udemy-coffee-machine/README.md

 # udemy-coffee-machine
-Coffee Machine Project for Day 15 of Udemy's 100 Days of Code
+Coffee Machine Project for Day 15 of Udemy 100 Days of Code